 I appreciate that this is a major investment for small businesses and artists.
 It can feel hard to justify spending money on mentoring when there are other pressing needs on your income.
 But think of it as a way of making space to make more money by getting your practice up to scratch.

-Ruth Singer has 14 years experience at making a living as a designer-maker and several more years before that working in museum education.
+Ruth Singer has 18 years experience at making a living as an artist and several more years before that working in museum education.
 She has a wide range of skills and knowledge about working in the creative sector and experience of both mentoring and being mentored herself.
 She has also worked as a project manager and workshop leader as well as exhibiting and creating work to commission.